-This was the curse lain upon the Silent Striders by the vampire Sutekh, also called Set.
-It seems simple, but it manifests in many ways.
+To read the exact verbage of the curse lain upon the Silent Striders by the vampire Sutekh, also called Set, please reference Tribebook: Silent Striders or Rage Across Egypt.
+While the curse, on first reading, seems simple, it manifests in many ways.
 Striders are unable to regain Gnosis through meditation or the Sacred Hunt while in Egypt, and if a spirit attempts to give a Strider Gnosis while in Egypt, the Gnosis leaks away during the transfer (and as the spirits know this, they normally turn down pleas for Gnosis from Striders in Egypt).